clebio/rak8s/README.md

     kubectl get nodes

+To power the whole thing down,

+    ansible all -m command -a shutdown

 ## Kubernetes manifests

 Once you have a working cluster, there are a few resources I recommend installing: